Geetha63/MS-Teams-Scripts/Grant-CsTeamsMessagingPolicy/README.md

 # Parameters
 **`-Identity`**

 Indicates the Identity of the user account the policy should be assigned to.
-User Identities can be specified using one of four formats: 1) the user's SIP address; 2) the user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer); and, 4) the user's Active Directory display name (for example, Ken Myer).
+User Identities can be specified using one of four formats: 1) the user's SIP address; 2) the user principal name (UPN); 3) the user's domain name and login name, in the form domain\logon (for example, litwareinc\kenmyer); and, 4) the user's Active Directory display name (for example, Ken Myer).
 User Identities can also be referenced by using the user's Active Directory distinguished name.

 Type:	UserIdParameter
 * * *